Kagan2414/Employee-Management/README.md

 ```
 This will install dependencies and start the frontend development server.

-The application will be available at http://localhost:5000 with direct access to all employee management features with authentication.
+The application will be available at http://localhost:5000 and provide direct access to all employee management features with authentication.

+## Login Credentials
-## The login credientials for the Employee Details are as follws:
+The login credentials for the Employee Details are as follows:
 ```sh
 Email : admin@example.com
 Password : admin123